maubanel/GMS2-Top-Down-Shooter/ship-room/README.md

 ##### `Step 4.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Press play on the animation menu to see the speed of the animation.
-It defaults to 15 Frames per Second and you can adjust the playback speed.
-I prefer 12.
-We also want to center the sprite on the place so choose Middle Center for the Origin of the sprite.
+It defaults to `15` **Frames per Second** and you can adjust the playback speed.
+I prefer `12`.
+We also want to center the sprite on the place so choose **Middle Center** for the **Origin** of the sprite.

 ![Center origin and change framerate of playback to 12](images/SpeedAndOriginPlayer.png)